How to Navigate Conflict with Grace

 Karleen Savage

 Karleen is a trailblazer in conflict resolution.
 She began her career as a mediator before diving deep into the challenging terrains of hostage and crisis.
-Her vast experience culminated in the creation of the groundbreaking Savage Theory or Resolution®, a five-skills model for resolving conflicts.
+Her vast experience culminated in the creation of the groundbreaking Savage Theory of Resolution®, a five-skills model for resolving conflicts.

-She has graced platforms from the Boardroom and TEDx stages to National networks.
+She has graced platforms from the Boardroom and TEDx stages to national networks.
 She is on a mission to influence curiosity-driven conversations.

 Leslie Nydick